edelgrace/blog/content/post/2017-07-16-starting-a-nanodegree-at-udacity.md

   - Programming

 ---
-While I'm still looking for a job this summer (which is almost halfway over already&#8230; Blah!)
+While I'm still looking for a job this summer (which is almost halfway over already...
+Blah!)
 I took a cue from Y who started to work on some side projects and I decided to be a little more productive.
 Since I have a free month of Udacity from the GitHub [Student Pack][1].
 Udacity is basically an online learning hub where you can take courses that are related to the tech field.

 Since I am an aspiring full stack web developer, I decided to go with the appropriately named, "Full Stack Developer" Nanodegree.
 I am probably around 20% completed the degree and it's been pretty much a week since I started.